eoncarlyle/januaryplayground/README.md

 - ~~Negative price on longs validation~~
 - ~~Noise trader position bug~~
 - Negative balance bug: at least the positions/balance invariant is respsected
 - Lines 278 and 248: how do these work for sales?
 Is this the issue?
+  - Sales clearly do not work right now and the
 ```sqlite
 SELECT positions, balances
 FROM (